Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,26.760066666666667,70.83743333333334.md

 # [May 15th, 2020 Q&A](../2020-05-15.md)
 ## Q&A: Is there any plans for any sort of flying vehicle?
 https://youtube.com/embed/NlIVwoRqjVk?autoplay=1&start=26&end=71
-This question was possibly duplicated with a more recent answer: [February 22nd, 2022 Livestream Q&A: Flying Vehicles?](./yt-RY7melOTU34.md) [https://www.youtube.com/watch?v=RY7melOTU34](https://www.youtube.com/watch?v=RY7melOTU34)
+This question was possibly duplicated with a more recent answer: [November 22nd, 2022 Livestream Q&A: Passenger drone for aerial transportation?](./yt-gaW5dU_ibkY.md) [https://www.youtube.com/watch?v=gaW5dU_ibkY](https://www.youtube.com/watch?v=gaW5dU_ibkY)

 ### Topics